What is SNIPER?

 - Teams that want repeatable, auditable AI-assisted development

-For smaller tasks, SNIPER also offers lightweight workflows:
+For smaller tasks, SNIPER also offers lightweight protocols:

-- Codebase Ingestion -- reverse-engineer architecture docs from an existing codebase
+- ingest -- reverse-engineer documentation from an existing codebase

 Next Steps